 A standard deduction of 25% of taxable income is available for both self-employed individuals and salaried employees.
-The standard deduction is increased to 30% for the tax year 2020 due to outbreak of COVID-19.

 Personal allowances or subsidies